tilde-lab/tilde/README.md

 Tilde
 ==========

-Tilde is a data organizer and software framework for computational (**ab initio**) materials science.
+Tilde is an intelligent data organizer and Python framework for computational (**ab initio**) materials science.
 Tilde creates systemized repositories from the simulation logs of [VASP](http://www.vasp.at), [CRYSTAL](http://www.crystal.unito.it) and [Quantum ESPRESSO](http://www.quantum-espresso.org) packages.
-The folders with the log files can be scanned and the results added into a repository, systemized and visualized.
+The folders with the log files can be scanned and the results added into a repository.
+Repository GUI is coming.

 ## Installation